The Agony Of A Fallen Star (Sonnet Sequence) Poem by Dipankar Sadhukhan

 They call me whore, yet never hear my wail,

-Consumed by hands that darkly intertwine;
+Consumed by hands that turn my blood to fire;

 Yet still I pray, though prayers are vain as breath,